qunderriner/ML_HW4/README.md

 projects_2012_2013.csv - Dataset used in analysis

 ml_pipeline2.py - This file contains the files being pulled in by HW4.ipynb to run the actual pipeline

+Underriner_HW_4_Write_up - Policy memo to Donors Choose on how to interpret the outputs of the models